 Learn how much your genes are to blame for your dental issues and everything you need to know about genetics and dental health

-Have you ever wondered how much of your smile is genetic?
+Have you ever wondered how much of your smile is genetic dental health?

 We all inherit traits like height, eye color, hair, and freckles from our parents and grandparents.
 But those aren’t the only things they pass down to us.